Rohannorden2121/FungiMap/demo/README.md

 ## Command Details

-**Command 1:** Creates a conda environment with packages needed for the demo (pandas, matplotlib, jupyter).
-No bioinformatics tools or databases required.
+**Command 1:** Creates a conda environment with packages needed for demo (pandas, matplotlib, jupyter).
+No bioinformatics tools or databases are needed.

 **Command 2:** Opens the demo notebook in Jupyter.
-The notebook contains precomputed outputs and displays results without executing computations.
+The notebook has precomputed outputs and displays results without doing any computations.

-**Command 3:** (Optional) Prints demo results to the terminal for quick viewing without Jupyter.
+**Command 3:** (Optional) Prints demo results to terminal for quick viewing without needing Jupyter.

 ## What You'll See